deadstrobe5/reM3/README.md

 # reM3 - reMarkable Sync Tool

-**Sync your reMarkable tablet to your computer.
-Organize files and convert handwriting to text with AI.**
+**Sync your reMarkable tablet and convert handwriting to text with AI.**

 ## What it does

-1. **Downloads** your files from the tablet
+1. **Syncs** your files from tablet to computer with perfect organization
-2. **Organizes** them exactly like your tablet's folder structure
+2. **Transcribes** handwriting to text using advanced AI models
-3. **Converts handwriting to text** using AI models
+3. **🔥 Cracked Mode** - Uses multiple AI models simultaneously for superior accuracy

 ## Quick Start